deba-cyber/SOFT_Dynamics_Parallel/README.md

 For the one of the calculations regarding analysis of evolving wave packet of dynamics, wave packet at a given time is decomposed in terms of direct product states.
 That calculation is parallelized.

 The analysis of the evolving wave packet is specific to 3 dimensional calculation.
-For the
+For the tunneling dynamics of Catecholate Monoanion that
+I worked on, 3 modes, namely, Q1, Q10, Q29 are considered in the calculation.
+The dynamics run is general and few more analysis routines can be added for 4 dimensional calculation.

 **SOFT_dynamics_Parallel** also calculates initial vibrational wave packet from linear combination of eigenstates calculated beforehand for a given Hamiltonian or